 First the property management agreement will outline what the services are and what the fees for that service will be.
 If the property manager has told you certain fee amounts or has left out additional fees, you will see the actuals here.
 It’s not uncommon for many property management companies to have additional fees, on top of the base monthly fee.

 Hopefully, the company was straightforward about those fees before this point.
 It’s important for you to understand these fees and how the service is broken down.
 Common Fees Are:

 The Management Fee.
 Certainly the most common charge.
 A company that doesn’t charge other hidden fees might have a larger management fee.

 Leasing Fee.
-Like with the Management Fee, most management companies will charge a Leasing Fee.
+As with the Management Fee, most management companies will charge a Leasing Fee.
 This is a charge for placing a tenant.
 This can offset any commission the manager must pay out, and the costs for marketing the vacant property, such as photos and advertising.

 Vacancy Fee.
 This is a charge some property managers charge when your property is vacant.
 The reason might be, because vacant properties cost property managers money.
-A vacant property will often still have software and accountant fees and it will need to be checked upon regularly.
-If a furnace dies in the middle of winter and a water pipe freezes, then bursts, that would be a big problem.
+A vacant property will often still have software and accountant fees and it will need to be checked regularly.
+If a furnace dies in the middle of winter and a water pipe freezes, and then bursts, that would be a big problem.
 So many property managers charge a fee if a property is vacant.